 Although the visual story techniques we mentioned here are some of the best, you don't need to follow them strictly.
 You can use your creativity to combine them as you please.
 It is your visual story, after all!

 We hope you found this interesting.
-And as always, thank you for reading till the end. \\
+If you want to kno more about web development and its various aspects, do check out some of our other blogs.
+And as always, thank you for reading till the end.

 Q: What are the five core elements of visual storytelling?